noahehall/theBookOfNoah/architecture/rest.md

     - types
       - soap based
       - restful
-        - ontains no contract or WSDL file
+        - contains no contract or WSDL file
     - collection of open protocols and standards used for exchanging data between heterogenous applications or systems
       - xml-rpc
         - remote procedure call (RPC) protocol which uses xml to encode its calls and HTTP as a transport mechanism